 Students gain knowledge within a specialized area while developing their academic research skills.
 Ph.D. programs are normally structured around specific classwork followed by an exam.
 Students must pass the exam in order to continue.

-From that point, candidates begin working on their dissertation and immerse themselves into research.
+From that point, candidates begin working on their dissertation and immerse themselves in research.
 During that process, students may have to meet additional requirements including:

 - Submitting papers to academic publications

 - Academic conference presentations